Kaviarasu1408/LLM/LLM-API/parameterEfficientFFinetuning.md

 - once you got the gradient and learning rate..
 - we need to update you neural network to shift little bit in a good direction..
 - so that next time it predicts the right next tokemn
+- we can use AdamW, because it stores the previous gradient..

 ## Notes :